masogit/am-browser-doc/docs/features/builder/graph.md

 > 3. Input Category to define the main menu item in the left side bar.

 > 4. Select options in Column, a Graph will be displayed (if there is no options, check the AQL).
-Then configure parameters for the Graph are displayed.
+Then configure parameters for the Graph.

 > 5. Try these functions: Query, Save, Delete, Mail and Download.

-If you want to click the element of Graph to get a record list view, you should click Attached View, select a existing View and configure Field and Value.
+If you want to click the element of Graph to get a record list view, you can click Attached View, select a existing View and configure Field and Value.